 The funeral service itself is the first step in dealing with the grief of those who are left behind.
 A funeral brings together friends and relatives in mutual support at a time when it is needed most.
 A funeral arrangement for yourself or a loved one involves some of the most personal decisions you will ever make.
-At Jolley Memorial Chapel, we feel that ever person’s life is unique and we strive to make each funeral just as distinctive as that person.
+At Jolley Memorial Chapel, P.A., we feel that ever person’s life is unique and we strive to make each funeral just as distinctive as that person.
 We feel that it is very important for you and your family to be pleased with your decisions.

 Most people select one or all of the following aspects of our professional service: